Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Introduction

 \begin{que} Let $M$ be an atoroidal $3$-manifold admitting a taut foliation.
 Does $M$ necessarily admit an $\R$-covered foliation? \end{que}

 Some counterexamples were found by Brittenham~\cite{Bri02} among graph manifolds.
-Previously, $\R$-covered and one-sided branching were shown to exist only in specific contexts.
+In hyperbolic manifolds, existing examples of $\R$-covered foliations are typically tied to specific geometric or dynamical features; beyond such settings, their existence in general remains poorly understood.
 Indeed, if a co-orientable taut foliation contains a genuine sublamination, it must have two-sided branching.
 In contrast, when a taut foliation contains no genuine sublamination, its branching behavior typically displays no obvious features at the level of the underlying $3$-manifold, and is therefore difficult to detect in general.
 See Subsection~\ref{subsec: at most one-sided branching} for a summary in this direction.